Javascript is not enabled.

 36. Protect your eyes

 Excessive UV exposure can lead to cataracts.
 The American Optometric Association recommends wraparound sunglasses that have 99 to 100 percent UVA and UVB protection.
-Wearing a hat also protects your face, scalp and neck — three areas that receivethe most sun damage.
+Wearing a hat also protects your face, scalp and neck — three areas that receive the most sun damage.

-37. Avoid tanning beds or sunlamps
+37. Avoid tanning beds and sunlamps

 Both tanning beds and sunlamps give off UV radiation, and they can cause skin cancer, skin burns and premature skin aging, as well as short-term and long-term eye damage.
 Avoiding both will reduce your skin cancer risk.
 Another light you may be forgetting?
 The UV light you use to set your nails can cause the same kind of skin cancers that tanning beds and sunlamps do.
-So when using one, apply at least a 30 SPF broad-spectrum water-resistant sunscreen to your hands or wear gloves with the tips cut off.
+So when using one, apply at least a SPF 30 broad-spectrum water-resistant sunscreen to your hands or wear gloves with the tips cut off.

 38. Stop smoking

-39. Supplements that may help
+39. Supplements may help

 Join AARP to Continue